How Many Inches In 9ft

 The Process of Unit Conversion: A Deeper Dive

 The conversion we just performed exemplifies a broader principle in mathematics and science: unit conversion.
 This process involves changing a measurement from one unit to another without altering the actual quantity.
-We achieve this using conversion factors, which are ratios equal to one.
+Which means we achieve this using conversion factors, which are ratios equal to one.
 In our case, the conversion factor was 12 inches/1 foot.
 Because 12 inches is exactly equal to 1 foot, the ratio is equal to 1, and multiplying by it doesn't change the value, only the units.

 Practical Applications: Where This Knowledge Comes In Handy